minhhung96966/AWS-DVA-C02/README.md

 This allows one single DNS name for an instance, and allows traffic to resolve to an internal address inside the VPC and the public will resolve to a public IP address.
+This public IPv4 address is not directly attached to the instance or any of the interfaces, it's associated with it, and the internet gateway handles that translation.
+In order to allow instances in a VPC, to use the same DNS name and to make sure they're always using the private addresses inside the VPC, it always resolves to the private address.
+Outside of the VPC, the DNS will resolve to the public IPv4 address of that instance.
 - 1 elastic IP per private IPv4 address
+  - Elastic IP addresses are public IP v4 addresses and these are different than normal public IPv4 address.
+  - A Public IP address associated with an instance is not static and is lost when the instance is stopped, whereas an Elastic IP address is a static public address associated with your AWS account.
   - Can have 1 public elastic interface per private IP address on this interface.
 This is allocated to your AWS account.
 Can associate with a private IP on the primary interface or secondary interface.
 If you are using a public IPv4 and assign an elastic IP, the original IPv4 address will be lost.
 There is no way to recover the original address.
+If you remove that elastic IP address, it will gain a new public IPv4 address.
 - 0 or more IPv6 address on the interface
   - These are by default public addresses.
 - Security groups